~ History ~

 Where are the boundaries of Lower Gornal Parish?

-I will try and define by description, but will only make sense if you are with really familiar with the area or look at old maps.
+I will try and define by description, but will only make sense if you are really familiar with the area or look at old maps.

 The Parish of Lower Gornal bounds are roughly defined:-